UltimatePea/CSE11StyleChecker/README.md

 There is still a lot of space for improvement, e.g. file header checkings, method header checkings, e.t.c.
 Pull Requests are welcomed.

+###There are still plenty of issues.
+If you happen to find some bugs, please do not hesitate to open a discussion on the issues page.